kurgm/kage-engine/docs/classes/Polygons.md

 > **array**: [`Polygon`](Polygon.md)[]

-Stores the rendered glyph as an array of instances of [Polygon](Polygon.md).
+Stores the rendered glyph as an array of [Polygon](Polygon.md) instances.

 #### Example